DallingtonAsin/UTLAgentAPI/README.md

 view a list of all registered customers, view customer's account balance, view a ledger of transactions, check if customer is registered and view list of activity logs done within the system.

-<b>NOTE:</b> The API uses SQL NOT MySQL and you must ensure that it is running very well for the web portal to process and function properly.
+<b style="color:red">NOTE:</b> The API uses SQL NOT MySQL and you must ensure that it is running very well for the web portal to process and function properly.